If you want to gain muscle, which training split works best? The Arnold split or a push/pull/legs (PPL) routine? Let’s find out.

 - Sunday: Off

-Arnold Split vs Push/Pull/Legs (PPL): Which is Better?
+Arnold Split vs PPL: Which is Better for Hypertrophy?

 Both the Arnold split and PPL routine have a number of things in common.

 For one, both involve a similar training frequency, in the sense that you’re lifting weights 6 days a week.
-Each muscle group is trained directly twice a week.
+The major muscle groups (chest, back and legs) are trained directly twice a week.

 Both routines also dedicate an entire workout to the legs.